(504) 849-0190

 A dental implant is an artificial replacement for a tooth root, usually made from titanium.
 The small threaded titanium posts integrate as a permanent part of your jaw.
 In due time, your new implant will serve as a solid base for esthetic, lifelike restorations.

-There are many different implant systems available, and when competently used, they all deliver a highly predictable restorative procedure
+There are many different implant systems available, and when competently used, they all deliver a highly predictable restorative procedure.

 The main aim during the placement of an implant is to achieve immediate close contact with the surrounding bone.
 Over time further growth of bone onto the implant surface enhances the stability of the implant.
 To support replacement teeth, dental implants normally have an internal screw thread or post space that allows various components to be fitted.
 Once fitted, these components provide the foundation for long-term support of crowns, bridges, or dentures.